n8n-io/n8n-docs/docs/manage-cloud/cloud-data-management.md

 ## How to manage execution data on Cloud

-Execution data is data about the workflow's execution, including: node data, parameters, variables, execution context, and binary data references.
+Execution data includes node data, parameters, variables, execution context, and binary data references.
 It's text-based.

 Binary data is non-textual data that n8n can't represent as plain text.
 This is files and media such as images, documents, audio files, and videos.
 It's much larger than textual data.